 The High Cost of Old Technology

 One of the biggest weaknesses in many traditional and legacy hot melt adhesive systems lies in the melting process, which relies on tanks to heat the adhesive.
-This "crock pot" style of tank not only takes a lot of time to heat the material, but also generates adhesive char that leads to plugged hot melt nozzels and equipment failure.
+This “crock pot” style of tank not only takes a lot of time to heat the material, it also generates adhesive char that leads to plugged hot melt nozzles and equipment failure.

-Some new hot melt systems utilize specially-designed heating chambers with a significantly improved surface to adhesive ratio for fast, efficient melting.
-Buyers must educate themselves in order to ask tough questions and make sure they are getting reliable, efficient equipment that will drive profitability over the long term.
+Some new hot melt systems utilize specially designed heating chambers with a significantly improved surface-to-adhesive ratio for fast, efficient melting.
+Buyers must educate themselves in order to ask the right questions and make sure they are getting reliable, efficient equipment that will drive profitability over the long term.

-5. Is adhesive tracking built-in as a standard feature?
+- Is adhesive tracking built in as a standard feature?

-These integrated vacuum feed systems also save labor costs, as it doesn't depend on anyone to keep an eye on adhesive.
+These integrated vacuum feed systems also save labor costs, as they don’t require anyone to keep an eye on the adhesive.
 The system automatically keeps adhesive at optimum levels while keeping heat in, and dust and debris out.
 It also promotes consistent bead weights by eliminating thermal shock.

 Surface area to adhesive volume ratio

 The high surface area to volume ratio found in Tank-Free hot melt adhesive systems is responsible for the decreased charring and minimal startup times.
 By eliminating heated tanks and increasing the melting surface, hot melt equipment performance improves dramatically.
-The higher this ratio is, the lower the likelihood of charring and shorter the startup time will be.
+The higher this ratio, the lower the likelihood of charring and shorter the startup time.

-When systems aren't dependant on a tank, adhesive pellets can be melted on demand and then dispensed quickly, which greatly reduces char and material degredation caused by prolonged exposure to heat.
+When systems aren’t dependant on a tank, adhesive pellets can be melted on demand and then dispensed quickly, which greatly reduces char and material degradation caused by prolonged exposure to heat.